St. Mary's Forane Church, Edoor: Edooramma

 This statue was made in foreign country and brought here by the European Missionaries who were working in this region.
 Actually it was decided to place it in a nearby church and not in St. Mary's Church.
 It is said that while it was transported to another church via Edoor, the vehicle had a breakdown when it reached Edoor.
 As the defect could not be solved soon, they placed the statue in the Edoor Church.
 This is the story how Edooramma reached here.

 Educational Institutions

 This church has played a role in the educational landscape of the region.
 St. Mary's LP School, established in 1946, holds the distinction of being the oldest school in the area.
 Following this, St. Mary's UP School was founded in 1949, providing primary education.
 Subsequently, St. Mary's High School was established in 1957, and in 1998, St. Mary's Higher Secondary School expanded opportunities for higher education in the region.
 Today, St. Mary's Higher Secondary School integrates primary, secondary, and higher secondary education under one roof.
-Additionally, the church, through its leadership at CMC Convent, facilitated the establishment of St. Treesa’s Nursery School in 1972 and Vikas Bhavan Special School for differently abled children in 1984.
+Additionally, the church, through its leadership at CMC Convent, facilitated the establishment of St. Treesa’s Nursery School in 1972 and Vikas Bhavan Special School for disabled children in 1984.
 Vikas Bhavan Special School is among the few specialized schools in Kerala.